 The Indo-Arabic numerical system is still used today and is the base of significant scientific development and universal mathematics.

 One curiosity is the small difference between the Spanish numerical systems and the Anglo-Saxon one.
-In Spain, a billion is one million, whereaºs in the Anglo-Saxon system it is one-thousand millions.
+In Spain a billón is one million millions, whereas in the Anglo-Saxon system, a billion is one thousand millions.

 Also opposite to the Anglo-Saxon system is the fact that in Spain the “.” symbol is used to separate thousands and “,” to indicate decimals.